taswanj01/Ride_Share_Company_Analysis/README.md

 In addition, there are three pie charts:

-Percentage of Total Fares by City Type
-Percentage of Total Rides by City Type
-Percentage of Total Drivers by City Type
+Percentage of total fares, total rides, total drivers by city type.

 Following is a quick written description of three observable trends based on the data.